BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 Now the deleted item is back into the context.

-### Undo
+### Undoing

-The undo operation comes in hand when you need to cancel edition of managed object field.
+The undo operation comes in hand when you need to cancel edition of the managed object's attribute.
 Let's change the item's name and then undo that change:

 {% highlight swift linenos %}
 item.name = "Another name"

 print(item.name!)